digu-007/Boost_Geometry_Competency_Test_2020/README.md

 # Gift Wrapping Convex Hull and Concave Hull using k-Nearest Neighbours

+## Note
+This programming competency test is for Project 1, implement algorithms for the concave hull problem.
+My solution work for competency test is in the `/includes` directory, where `convex_hull_gift_wrapping.hpp` is the solution to what is specified in [wiki page](https://github.com/boostorg/wiki/wiki/Google-Summer-of-Code%3A-2020) and `concave_hull_k_nearest_neighbours_optimized.hpp` is the solution that matches my project idea (as discussed with the mentor earlier).

 ## How to use?
 1. Clone / Download the repository.
 2. Add the header of the file you want to use in your cpp file, by specifying the file address this way: